Bard Center for Environmental Policy

 Master of Arts in Teaching Program

-The Master of Arts in Teaching Program at Bard College (Bard MAT), founded in 2003, has at its core an integrated curriculum leading to a master of arts in teaching degree and New York State Initial Teaching Certification (grades 7-12) in one of four areas: literature, mathematics, biology, or history.
+The Master of Arts in Teaching Program at Bard College (Bard MAT), founded in 2003, has at its core an integrated curriculum leading to a master of arts in teaching degree and initial teaching certification or California single subject credential.
 Having completed an undergraduate degree in their chosen field, incoming students continue studies in that field while they take education courses that challenge them to apply the results of research and pedagogical analysis to the actual work of teaching.
 Combined with student-teaching experiences, the program’s instructionally innovative courses provide the basis for critical reflection on educational practice.
-Students can earn the degree in one-year/full-time or two-year/part-time options.
-Bard MAT is based on the following campuses: Annandale, and California.

 Milton Avery Graduate School of the Arts